 - Attained-Age Rating – Your current age will always determine your rate, which means your rate will go up as you age.

-When can I enroll in Medicare Supplement Plan G?
+When can I enroll in Medicare Supplement Plan G in NJ?

 The best time to enroll in Medicare Plan G is within six months of signing up for Medicare Part B. That is known as your Open Enrollment Period, and you have some guaranteed rights during that six-month period.
 For instance, the insurer cannot deny you coverage and cannot use medical underwriting to determine your monthly premium.